On the metric mean dimensions of saturated sets: The applications of main results

-\textbf{Acknowledgments:} The first and second authors were supported by NNSF of China (12101340).
-The third author was supported by the China Postdoctoral Science Foundation (No. 2024M763856); R.Yang would like to thank Yunping Wang for many helpful communication and the warm hospitality when he was visiting the Ningbo University.
-The authors also thank Prof. Ercai Chen for many useful comments.
+\textbf{Acknowledgments:} The first and second authors were supported by the National Natural Science Foundation of China (No. 12101340).
+The third author was supported by the China Postdoctoral Science Foundation (No. 2024M763856) and the Postdoctoral Fellowship Program of CPSF (No. GZC20252040); Rui Yang would like to thank Dr. Yunping Wang for many helpful discussions and the hospitality extended to him during his visit to Ningbo University.
+Special thanks also go to Prof. Ercai Chen for his many useful comments.